 Our school survey points to serious gaps in the implementation of MDM at the school level.
 Schools report receiving and utilize far fewer foodgrains and cooking costs than required by MDM norms through the year.
 This is one reason why MDM is not served regularly in schools.
 The gaps in school level receipts of foodgrains and cooking costs is particularly sharp given that the scheme mandates that schools maintain a buffer stock of foodgrains and cooking costs at the school level.
 While data gaps and poor quality of record keeping at the school level makes it difficult to analyse and identify the extent to which the buffer stock is maintained, the fact that there are these large gaps between what a school should utilise as per norm and what it actually does points to a more systemic problem - that of gaps and bottlenecks in foodgrain and cooking cost flows from higher levels of administration to schools.
-To understand the extent of the problem and identify the specific points in the system where the bottlenecks might lie, we tracked foodgrain and cooking cost fund flows from their release by GOI to schools.
-In the next section we report on our findings from this tracking exercise.
+To understand the extent of the problem and identify the specific points in the system where the bottlenecks might lie, we tracked foodgrain and cooking cost flows from this tracking exercise.